-Incorporating indoor free-fall simulator time into your AFF course lead-up training will dramatically increase your chances for a successful and no drama completion of your Accelerated Free-Fall training.
+Incorporating indoor free-fall simulator time into your AFF course lead-up training will dramatically increase your chances for a successful, no drama completion of your Accelerated Free-Fall training.

-We categorically recommend you upgrade your chances by opting into this add-on before the first AFF jump.
+We categorically recommend you upgrade your chances by opting into this add-on before your first AFF jump.

-Of course, you can still request free-fall simulator time following your introductory tandem skydive, should you realize that you need more time in the wind to get fully accustomed, before going for the real thing in your AFF course level 1.
+Of course, you can still request free-fall simulator time following your introductory tandem skydive, should you realize that you need more time in the wind to get fully accustomed, before going for the real thing in your AFF course level 1 skydive.

 Wind-tunnel training sessions are also available on an "as needed basis" for AFF students who get stuck with any particular trick over the course of their Accelerated Free-Fall training.